Dynamical transitions in scalarization and descalarization through black hole accretion

-{\it{\textbf{Summary and discussion.}}} We have studied for the first time the scalarization in AdS spacetimes through nonlinear accretion of scalar fields onto RN-AdS BHs.
-In the spontaneous scalarization we disclosed that the RN-AdS BH plays the role of a CS and only SBH survives as the final state.
+{\it{\textbf{Summary and discussion.}}} We have studied for the first time the scalarization in AdS spacetime through nonlinear accretion of scalar field onto a central BH.
+In the dynamical spontaneous scalarization, the RN-AdS BH plays the role of a CS and only SBH survives as the final state.
 For a new nonlinear mechanism beyond the spontaneous scalarization, we revealed that a linearly stable bald BH can be transformed into a SBH, provided that the perturbation strength is over a threshold.
-Near the threshold, a metastable SBH in AdS spacetime plays the role of a CS separating the final bald and scalarized BHs.
-The transitions at the scalarization thresholds in both cases are of the first order.
-Due to the confining AdS boundary, the final BH mass does not follow a power-law as found in flat spacetimes \cite{Zhang:2021nnn}.
+Near the threshold, a metastable SBH in AdS spacetime acts as an attractor separating the final bald and scalarized BHs.
+The transitions at the scalarization thresholds in both cases are of the first order resembling the type I critical collapse \cite{Bizon:1998kq,Choptuik:1996yg}.
+However, due to the confining AdS boundary, the final BH mass does not follow a nontrivial power-law as found in asymptotically flat spacetime \cite{Zhang:2021nnn}.

-Moreover, we have constructed a new physical mechanism for the dynamical descalarization of an isolated SBH through continuous accretion of scalar fields.
-For a model with $f=e^{10\phi^2}$, the final scalar value on the BH horizon gradually decreases and obeys a power-law.
-The final BH mass changes smoothly, indicating a continuous transition in which no attractor appears at the descalarization threshold.
-For $f=e^{500\phi^4}$, we observe sudden drops in both the final scalar field and BH mass at the descalarization threshold, which indicate the first order transition.
-There is an attractor separating the final scalarized and bald BHs in such transition.
+We have constructed a new physical mechanism for the dynamical descalarization of an isolated SBH through accretion of scalar field.
+For a model with $f=e^{\alpha\phi^2}$, the final BH mass and scalar field changes continuously with a nontrivial universal power-law at the descalarization threshold, resembling the type II critical collapse \citep{Gundlach:2007gc,Evans:1994pj,Liebling:1996dx}.
+No attractor appears during the dynamical descalarization.
+For $f=e^{\beta\phi^4}$, we observe sudden drops in both the final scalar field and BH irreducible mass at the descalarization threshold, indicating a first order transition.
+There is an attractor separating the final scalarized and bald BHs in such transition resembling the type I critical collapse.